fluxusfrequency/blog/getting-started-with-active-job.md

 ## Updating Rails

-You'll need Rails 4.2.0 or greater if you want to use Active Job as part of Rails (you can also use require it as a gem in older versions of Rails).
-You can upgrade your Rails version by specifying `gem 'rails', '4.2.0beta1'` in your `Gemfile`, then running `bundle update`.
-You'll also want to run `rake rails:update`, being careful not to overwrite any of your application-specific configuration settings.
+You'll need Rails 4.2.0beta1 or greater if you want to use Active Job as part of Rails (you can also use require it as a gem in older versions of Rails).
+This tutorial is based on `4.2.0beta2`.
+You can upgrade your Rails version by specifying `gem 'rails', '~> 4.2.0beta2` in your `Gemfile` (as of this writing, `4.2.0beta2` is not yet released, so you'll want to set the git remote to `gem 'rails', github: 'rails/rails'`).
+Don't forget to run `bundle update`.

 ## Setting Up Resque